BYD Dolphin new car review

 Design and build

-Whether or not you like the look of this Dolphin will be a matter of personal preference but there's no doubt it's been sized cleverly, length-wise splitting the difference between a Peugeot e-208 and Volkswagen ID.3.
+Whether or not you like the look of this Dolphin will be a matter of personal preference but there's no doubt it's been sized cleverly, length-wise splitting the difference between a Peugeot E-208 and Volkswagen ID.3.
 Just the kind of thing many customers might be looking for, provided they're not seeking any sort of Crossover vibe because (refreshingly) there's none of that here.

 You might rightly conclude that this BYD's most obvious rival, the MG 4, is a little more arresting to look at, but the Dolphin is an arguably more engaging thing inside.
 It doesn't feel cheap, thanks to a dashboard covered in soft-touch plastics and vegan leather.
 Plus there are some bright colour combinations and a few eccentric touches, like door handles modelled on a dolphin's flipper.
-And BYD's party piece, a revolving 12.6-inch touchscreen infotainment system that at the press of a button turns from landscape to portrait.
+And BYD's party piece, a revolving 12.8-inch touchscreen infotainment system that at the press of a button turns from landscape to portrait.

 Rather impressively, power-operated seats are standard on all variants.
 And there's a surprising amount of rear seat space - considerably more than you'd get in an MG4; a six-footer could sit behind a similarly-sized driver in relative comfort, which wouldn't normally be the case in a car of this size.
 Luggage space though, is restricted to 345-litres (less than an MG4) and isn't embellished by any further space beneath the bonnet.
 The boot has a removable floor panel under which you can hide the charging leads.
 Fold the rear bench and up to 1,310-litres of space becomes available.